I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 Follow the instructions to build libharu and copy to the root of the putty source folder.

-libharu-2.4.4/include/*.h to root dir of putty source.
+-libharu-2.4.4/include/*.h to root dir of putty source.

-libharu-2.4.4/src/*.c to root dir of putty source.
+-libharu-2.4.4/src/*.c to root dir of putty source.

-Libharu-2.4.4/src/debug/*.* to root dir of putty source and /debug/ folder.
+-Libharu-2.4.4/src/debug/*.* to root dir of putty source and the putty /debug/ folder.

 Create the path with security access "C:\Program Files (x86)\PuTTY\print\" to store the pdf and debug information